goboxer/public/spanner-migrations/README.md

     [REVISION]_[domain]_[FEATURE].ddl.up.sql
     [REVISION]_[domain]_[FEATURE].[ENV].dml.sql

+DML can contain tokens and if so the tokens will be resolved if files like this exist:

     [REVISION]_[domain]_[FEATURE].[ENV].json

-The first the DDL migration requires at least the following:
+The first DDL migration requires at least the following:

 ```sql
 CREATE TABLE DataMigrations (